esamattis/ircshare-android/README.md

-# Share in IRC app for Android
+# Share on IRC app for Android

 Like there is an option to share images on Facebook and Twitter on Android, this adds similar option for IRC.